TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 # IpHlpApiConnectionsWrapper
 This is a C# wrapper for iphlpapi.dll

-It was made for the purpose of retrieving all TCP/UDP process connections extremely fast
+It was made for the purpose of retrieving all TCP/UDP process connections as fast as possible

 Three available methods:
 1. `SetBufferSize(int newSize)`